 4. The price of Bitcoin

 Let’s face it, one of the top reasons why El Salvador makes headlines is because it legalized Bitcoin as the country’s second legal tender together with the US dollar.
+Even though he then has to stop making it an official currency, the reality on the ground is that Bitcoin is widely accepted, especially for real estate transactions.

 El Salvador is a short flight away from the US, making it accessible to a horde of crypto fans.
 As big money has been made in the crypto space, some of this money will inevitably flow down to El Salvador, which has positioned itself, from a PR point of view, as the most crypto-friendly jurisdiction.